kristofpanna/sff-vektor-admin/notes.md

         + get book info
     - also with paging, if there is more
         - decide if there are multiple pages:
-            * if exists "Következő" element (link/span):  .pagination .next_page
+            * if exists "Következő" element (link/span):  .pagination .next_page   -> href: url of next page
         - load all pages (until Next element has disabled class)

 #### Book page